gabrielenava/ATOMS/README.md

 Advanced Tools for Multi-Body Systems

-ATOMS is a Python-Based collection of useful tools to operate with systems of rigid bodies.
+ATOMS is a Python package that collects useful tools to operate with systems of rigid bodies.

 ### List of dependencies